 Community law centres

-Community law centres offer free legal information and advice to people who can’t afford to see a lawyer privately.
+Community law centres offer free legal information and advice to people who cannot afford to see a lawyer privately.

 Citizens Advice Bureau